rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 git commit with a message like "Update README with design details."

+### Submit Your Work

+Submit the GitHub repository link for the project.
+Be sure to include the link to the deployed app on Vercel.

+If your deploy stops working, take a screenshot of the error message on Vercel and submit it with your repository link.
+Give a brief description of the work that you completed after the deploy stopped working.

 ---

 By the end of Day 2, you should have functional, styled pages and reusable components that are tested in Storybook and ready for further development!